 In 2018, XOV returned to music with the Nebula EP, an audiovisual project featuring striking visuals of human monuments and performers from the world-renowned dance and theatre company Troubleyn Jan Fabre in Antwerp, Belgium.
-The video was directed by XOV's long-time friend and mentor Phil Griffin, who has worked with Amy Winehouse, Prince, and Jay-Z. XOV is currently recording new music and can be followed on Instagram.
+The video was directed by XOV's long-time friend and mentor Phil Griffin, who also made Amy Winehouse’ Back to Black and Rehab music videos.

 The journey